cfech/README-Generator/exampleReadMe.md

 ## Questions

-If you have any questions please contact : connor, directly at (Email not available from api), or on github at https://github.com/cfech
+If you have any questions please contact : Connor Fech, directly at (Email not available from api), or on github at https://github.com/cfech

 <img src = "https://avatars2.githubusercontent.com/u/59180206?v=4" alt = "profile picture" width = "250"/>